Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator: Constructing CGO solutions

 Since $a$ satisfies the transport equation of order $r+1$ (see \eqref{e:trport}), the terms with $ k=r+1, \dots, m$ vanish and hence the upper limit in the above sum is $r$.
 Each of the nonzero terms contain $h$ raised to a power that is at least $2m -r$.
 Since $a$ is smooth, this provides an easy estimate for the $L^2$-norm on compact subsets of $ \reals ^d$.
 We use that $ (h + |p_\omega(h \xi) |) ^ { -\lambda } \leq h^{-\lambda} $ to obtain the estimate for the $ X^ { -\lambda}$-norm from the estimate for the $L^2$-norm (or see \eqref{e:xembed}).
 Note that we do not need any relation between the vectors $ \zeta$ in the transport equation and $\omega$ in the $X ^{-\lambda }$-norm. \end{proof}

-A key step in our proof is using an average estimate for the terms on the righthand side of \eqref{e:CGOeqn} involving the coefficients $ A^{(k)}$.
-This estimate allows us to give a smaller estimate for these terms as a function of $h$.
+A key step in our proof involves taking averages of the coefficients as we allow $h$ and $ \zeta$ to vary and obtaining a good estimate for these averages.
+This estimate allows us to choose values $h$ and $ \zeta$ for which the terms involving the coefficients on the righthand side of \eqref{e:CGOeqn} are small.
 The result below is from work of Brown and Gauthier \cite[Theorem 4.6]{MR4455267} and is an extension of a result from Haberman and Tataru \cite{MR3024091}.

 The statement of Theorem 4.6 in Brown and Gauthier's work omits the condition equivalent to $s-k -2 \sigma \geq 0$ in the result below, but this condition is needed in our earlier work.
 This is the error mentioned in the introduction.